fcwoknhenuxdfiyv/gotodotxt/README.md

 The default tasks file is "todo.txt" in the current directory.
 To use a different location, use the TODO_FILE environment variable.

+## Here be dragons!
+Please note that I have an embarrassing number of panic statements littered through the code as I am developing it slowly when time permits.

 ## Example:

 ```